Aidan A. Kelly: Professional career

-In 1978, Kelly self-published a memoir about the rise of modern American Paganism titled Hippie Commie Beatnik Witches: A History of the Craft in California, 1967-77.
-The academic scholar Chas S. Clifton has cited this book as an "invaluable source" for the sociological study of the History of Wicca, particularly insofar as it describes the innate differences between "the more established Anglo-American witches" who claimed lineage-descent from Gerald Gardner and the West Coast Pagans of the 1960s who were working in "the American tradition of self-creation."
+In 1978, Kelly self-published the memoir Hippie Commie Beatnik Witches: A History of the Craft in California, 1967-77 about the rise of modern American Paganism.
+The academic scholar Chas S. Clifton has cited the book as an "invaluable source" for the sociological study of the History of Wicca, particularly insofar as it describes the innate differences between "the more established Anglo-American witches" who claimed lineage-descent from Gerald Gardner and the West Coast Pagans of the 1960s who were working in "the American tradition of self-creation."

 Kelly received a Ph.D. in Theology from GTU in 1980.
 For the next eight years, he taught at schools in the San Francisco Bay area, including the University of San Francisco and Holy Family College.
 He was active in scholarly professional societies, and from 1987 to 1990 co-chaired the steering committee for the American Academy of Religion's Group on New Religious Movements.

-Llewellyn published Kelly's previously rejected research in 1991 as Crafting the Art of Magic and republished it in a revised 2007 edition titled Inventing Witchcraft.
+Llewellyn published Kelly's previously rejected research as Crafting the Art of Magic in 1991, revised and expanded as Inventing Witchcraft in 2007.

 After moving to Seattle, Washington, in 1997, Kelly worked for several companies related to Microsoft.
 He accepted a teaching position for the Berkeley Learning Center in Lakewood, Washington, in 2001.
 In 2008, Kelly and his family moved to New Orleans, where he taught for ITT Technical Institute and continued to write.